crashoverride777/swifty-music/README.md

 # How to use

-- To play music call 1 of the userMethods
+- To play music call 1 of the userMethods.
+This will automatically pause any previously playing music if playing
 ```swift
 Music.sharedInstance.playMenu()
 Music.sharedInstance.playGame()
 ```

-- To pause music, eg game paused, advertising etc
+- To pause music manual, eg when game paused, for advertising etc
 ```swift
 Music.sharedInstance.pause()
 ```